GuusKemperman/GuusKemperman.github.io/_projects/rts-2D.md

 ![First real battle](/img/projects/y1/blocka/Week 5 - First real battle_Segment_0_gif.gif)

 I support several unit types, with different ground troops and flying vehicles.
-Each unit type can be defined in a .config file, making the system incredibly easy to extend with new unit types.
+Each unit type can be defined in a config file, making the system incredibly easy to extend with new unit types.

 ```
 entity {